-De-Moivre's Theorem and Its Applications: Directed complex numbers, geometrical representation of addition and subtraction of directed complex numbers, De Moivre's theorem and its applications, expansion of trigonometric functions.
+De-Moivre's Theorem and Its Applications: De Moivre's theorem and its applications, expansion of trigonometric functions.
 Direct and inverse circular and hyperbolic functions.
 Logarithm of a complex quantity.
 Gregory's series.
 Summation of series.
 Infinite products.

 Unit -B